 I like to cross off everywhere I’ve been, everything I’ve done, and everything I’ve organized to leave only t the things that need to be done.

-I usually have my weekly planner planned out at least two weeks in advance, so I know exactly what I’m doing and where I’m going, whether any birthdays are coming up and the things I need to plan for these weekdays.
+I usually have my weekly planner planned out at least two weeks in advance, so I know exactly what I’m doing and where I’m going, whether any birthdays are coming up, and the things I need to plan for these weekdays.

 To-do list

-This is a list of jobs that I’d like to get done next when I’ve got 15 minutes of spare time. for instance,
+This is a list of jobs I’d like to get done next when I’ve got 15 minutes of spare time. for instance,

 ✔️ Spot cleaning the walls,